Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Reduction to MILP

 To address this, we apply a logarithmic transformation to both sides of mixed multi-linear integer constraints and convert the products into sums, thus linearizing them with respect to the weights.
 While effective in linearizing the product terms, the logarithm is only defined over the positive domain.
 In its most naive form, this requires both sides of every constraint to be positive.
 In other words, this transformation is valid only for signals that satisfy all predicates at all time instances that are used in the robustness computation (therefore, in constraints), which is not realistic.
 Before introducing our method for extending the transform to arbitrary signals (independent of satisfaction or violation), we first define the $\log$-transform of the robustness functions in Eq.~\eqref{eq:quantsemantics} under the assumption that all predicate values are strictly positive.
 The $\log$-transform of the robustness of signal $\signal$ at time $t$ is defined recursively as:

 The derived operators are defined as:

 We can still convert the right-hand sides of Eqs.~\eqref{eq:logr} and~\eqref{eq:logr_derived} into a series of mixed-integer linear constraints using \cite{CaKaVa-NAHS-2025}.
 Note that we do not define the $\log$-transform for the robustness computation of negation.
 The restriction arises due to the domain in which the logarithm is defined: for a formula $\phi$, if $\log(\wrob(\signal,\phi))$ is defined, then $\log(\wrob(\signal, \lnot \phi))$ is not, and vice versa.
 In consequence, negation is not allowed in the formulas, which restricts our attention to formulas in PNF only.
-Negation in front of predicates is not an issue since it can be carried inside predicates by reverting the inequality.
+Negation in front of predicates is not an issue since it can be carried inside predicates by reversing the inequality.

-When applying the $\log$-transform to constraints in Problem~\ref{problem:lhf}, $\log(h_\predicate(\signal(t))$ are computed apriori.
+When applying the $\log$-transform to constraints in Problem~\ref{problem:lhf}, $\log(h_\predicate(\signal(t)))$ are computed a priori.
 The decision variables are $\log(w_i)$.
 We perform a change of variables $v_i = \log(w_i)$ during optimization, leaving the constraints $\log$-free.
 We can recover the original weights via $w_i = \exp(v_i)$ afterward.
-Similarly, the robustness of the weighted formula can be recovered as $\wrob(\signal, \phi, t) = \exp(\log \wrob(\signal, \phi_v, t))$ directly from the transformed constraints, without recomputing it from scratch.
+Similarly, the robustness of the weighted formula can be recovered as $\wrob(\signal, \phi, t) = \exp(\log \wrob(\signal, \phi_v, t))$ directly from the transformed constraints, without recomputing it from the original constraints.
 Next, we show that applying $\log$-transformation preserves the maximizer of Problem~\ref{problem:lhf}.

 \begin{theorem} Consider Problem~\ref{problem:lhf} with an STL formula $\phi$ and a dataset $\dataset$.
 Assume $\dataset$ consists of signals that satisfy all predicates of $\phi$ at all time instances that are required to compute $\rob(\signal, \phi)$.
 Then, applying the $\log$-transform to the robustness constraints does not change the optimizer of Problem~\ref{problem:lhf}. \end{theorem}